Share your Fortune when you are Gone

 Some of the benefits of writing a will include:

 On the other hand, dying without a will can be stressing to those you leave behind.
 It will lead to very many complications some of which can be family conflicts.
-Your property, on the other hand, will be divided subject to the rules of intestacy.
-This has far-reaching implications as your property may not benefit the people you intended.

 To write a will , there are basic requirements that one has to meet.
 They include: